 Please Note: This is an online class

-DescriptionThis new online course offers summary of fundamental principles, operational requirements and expected benefits of some of the frequently deployed Adaptive Traffic Control Systems.
-The first session presents differences between adaptive and responsive traffic controls and introduces briefly three ATCS deployed in California (ACS Lite, QuicTrac, and SCOOT).
-The second session addresses InSync, a system with the highest growth in number of deployments over the last few years.
-The third session presents SynchroGreen, adaptive version of traffic signal software from one of the most respected traffic signal software developers in the US.
-Finally, the fourth session focuses on SCATS, one of the oldest and widely deployed systems in the entire world.
-Each session is divided into three major parts: First offers summary of fundamental principles of a selected adaptive technology, second covers summary of operational and institutional requirements to run adaptive control, and the third presents recent case studies with a glimpse on the operational benefits.
+DescriptionThis newly updated online course offers a summary of fundamental principles, operational requirements and expected benefits of some of the frequently deployed Adaptive Traffic Control Systems.
+The first session presents various traffic control systems and general characteristics, market state, and evaluations of the ATCS.
+The second session addresses SCOOT and ACS Lite, two systems with similarities in algorithms but various detection and communication requirements.
+The third session presents SynchroGreen and InSync, recent ATCSs which recently gained a lot of popularity among the US customers.
+Finally, the fourth session focuses on SCATS (one of the oldest and widely deployed systems in the entire world) and other ATCSs from the US market.
+Each session is divided into three major parts: the first offers a summary of fundamental principles of a selected adaptive technology, the second covers summary of operational and institutional requirements to run adaptive control, and the third presents operational benefits from available case studies.

 - Fundamental principles of ATCS operations

 - Adjustment of signal timings and operational flexibility

 - Communication requirements

 - Software and hardware requirements

 - Institutional preparation for deployment of an ATCS

 What You Will LearnStudents will obtain a significant amount of technical information to understand fundamental principles of operations, deployment requirements, and reported operational benefits (highlighted through exemplary case studies) of some of the frequently deployed Adaptive Traffic Control Systems.
 This information will help students to become familiar with these relatively new signal control technologies and develop a realistic set of expectations regarding their deployments and operational benefits.